 Our Fertility GP’s conduct an initial consultation and provide a comprehensive set of medical tests to determine your suitability for Fertility treatment.
 You could book in for a bulk-billed Fertility consultation with our Fertility GPs by contacting your preferred clinic directly.

 The journey towards falling pregnant and thereafter may be stressful and in such situation in addition to family, friends and medical support, you may benefit from seeking counselling.

 In Victoria, State Government legislation requires all couples to see a Counsellor prior to starting any IVF treatment.
 This service is offered through Adora Fertility in Victoria.

 Apart from a women’s age, conditions like PCOS (Poly Cystic Ovarian Syndrome and Endometriosis) may predispose a female to infertility problems.
 Every scenario is unique, and keeping that in mind, our FERTILITY GPs conduct an initial consultation and provide a comprehensive set of medical tests to determine your suitability for Fertility treatment, including IVF.
-For more information click here or book in for a free Fertility consultation with our Fertility GP by contacting your preferred clinic directly.
+For more information click here or book in for a bulk-billed Fertility consultation with our Fertility GP by contacting your preferred clinic directly.

 Unfortunately, we are unable to choose or determine the gender of your baby through our treatments.